Business Information Systems (BIS)

 BIS 471, BUSINESS TELECOMMUNICATIONS AND NETWORKING, 4 Credits

-Provide a fundamental understanding of the five-layer Internet model and its effects on the business environment and enterprise-wide computing.
-Assignments relate to network administration in a virtualized cloud environment.
+Provides a fundamental understanding of the five-layer Internet model and its effects on business environment and enterprise-wide computing.
+Explores network administration in a virtualized cloud environment.

 Prerequisite: BA 270 with C- or better or BA 270H with C- or better